Instructions: back to home page

 must be used to connect the grounding terminal of a grounding-type

 receptacle to a grounded box.
-Where the box is surface- mounted, direct
+Where the box is surface-mounted,

 permitted to ground the receptacle to the box.